binkley/modern-java-practices/README.md

   interested in custom plugins,
   [read more here](https://maven.apache.org/guides/plugin/guide-java-plugin-development.html)

-This article offers no preference between Gradle or Maven.
+This article offers **no preference between Gradle or Maven**.
 You need to decide.

 Projects using Ant **should migrate**.
 It is true that Ant is well-maintained (latest version dates from September 2020).
 However, you will